NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 Does Trident work with Cloud Volumes Services?
 ----------------------------------------------

-Yes, Trident supports the Azure NetApp Files service in Azure as well as the Cloud Volumes Service in AWS.
+Yes, Trident supports the Azure NetApp Files service in Azure as well as the Cloud Volumes Service in AWS and GCP.

 Refer to :ref:`Supported backends <Supported backends (storage)>` for more information.